Joao4569/farm_fresh/README.md

 ![Stripe Testing](media/readme_images/testing/deployment_bug.png)

 10. While testing deployment for mobile devices I found 2 minor bugs, the first was a naming convention that I forgot to change while building and the other I found when trying to access the shopping cart.
-I recieved a 500 error (Internal server error) and managed to trace it bag to either views.py, urls.py or in cart.html file for the checkout app.
+I received a 500 error (Internal server error) and managed to trace it bag to either views.py, urls.py or in cart.html file for the checkout app.
 While checking cart.html for errors, I realised that when creating the new includes for this page, that I had made an error with one of the includes names.
 This is now **RESOLVED**.

 11. After refactoring code in cart.html, by extracting code blocks and making use of includes within cart.html, I continuously had errors and the page would not display.
 I posted the issue on Slack and consulted with my mentor but as far as we can see my includes were done correctly and the source of this bug is still a mystery to me.
 I **RESOLVED** this by reverting the code from cart.html to how it was prior to refactoring and removed the new files that I had created for the includes and the cart page is now working as it should.